jagrvargen/holbertonschool-machine_learning/supervised_learning/0x02-tensorflow/README.md

 ### 2-forward_prop.py - Defines the function forward_prop(x, nx, layer_sizes=[], activations=[]) which creates the forward propagation graph for a neural network.

 ### 3-calculate_accuracy - Defines the function calculate_accuracy(y, y_pred) which calculates the accuracy of the prediction made by a neural network.

+### 4-calculate_loss - Defines the function calculate_loss(y, y_pred) which calculates the softmax cross-entropy loss of a neural network's prediction.